jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (6) In subsections (2) and (3), the term reasonable use, in relation to any land, includes the use or potential use of the land for any activity whose actual or potential effects on any aspect of the environment or on any person other than the applicant would not be significant.
 (7) Nothing in subsection (3) limits the powers of the Environment Court under clause 15 of Schedule 1 on an appeal under clause 14.

-**Plan must not allow activity that prevents recognised customary activities**
+**Plan must not allow activity that prevents protected customary rights**

 ### 85A Plan or proposed plan must not include certain rules
-A plan or proposed plan must not include a rule that describes an activity as a permitted activity if that activity will, or is likely to, have a significant adverse effect on a recognised customary activity carried out under section 17A(2).
+A plan or proposed plan must not include a rule that describes an activity as a permitted activity if that activity will, or is likely to, have an adverse effect that is more than minor on a protected customary right carried out under Part 3 of the Marine and Coastal Area (Takutai Moana) Act 2011.

 ### 85B Process to apply if plan or proposed plan does not comply with section 85A
-(1) If the holder of a customary rights order considers that a rule in a plan or proposed plan does not comply with section 85A, the holder may—
+(1) If a protected customary rights group considers that a rule in a plan or proposed plan does not comply with section 85A, the holder may—
   (a) make a submission to the local authority concerned under clause 6 of Schedule 1; or (b) request a change under clause 21 of Schedule 1; or (c) apply to the Environment Court in accordance with section 293A(3) for a change to a rule in the plan or proposed plan.
 (2) A local authority or the Environment Court, as the case may be, in determining whether or not a rule in a plan or proposed plan complies with section 85A, must consider the following matters:
-  (a) the effects of the proposed activity on the recognised customary activity; and (b) the area that the proposed activity would have in common with the recognised customary activity; and (c) the degree to which the proposed activity must be carried out to the exclusion of other activities; and (d) the degree to which the recognised customary activity must be carried out to the exclusion of other activities; and (e) whether the recognised customary activity can be exercised only in a particular area.
+  (a) the effects of the proposed activity on the exercise of a protected customary right; and (b) the area that the proposed activity would have in common with the protected customary right; and (c) the degree to which the proposed activity must be carried out to the exclusion of other activities; and (d) the degree to which the exercise of a protected customary right must be carried out to the exclusion of other activities; and
+  (e) whether the protected customary right can be exercised only in a particular area.

 ### 86 Power to acquire land
 (1) In addition to any power it may have to acquire land for any public work which it is authorised to undertake, a regional council or territorial authority may, while its plan is operative, acquire by agreement under the Public Works Act 1981 any land (including any interest in land) in its region or district, if, in accordance with the plan, the regional council or territorial authority considers it necessary or expedient to do so for any of the following purposes: